 The bottom line is; Frenchies can take a long time to house train.
 If I remember it took us 8 months to get Claude potty trained before he stopped peeing on the kitchen floor.

-Lola the female is now approaching 8 months old and she is now starting to get potty training at a similar age to Claude.
+The female is now approaching 8 months old and she is now starting to get potty training at a similar age to Claude.
 You can read my guide to potty training which we used with our male.

 I also read on a web forum that male Frenchies take longer to house train properly, but with my limited experience I’ve not seen this.